ACANTHAMOEBA KERATITIS

 AFTERMATH

-Following treatment for AK, the patient will need to take extra care of their eyes to prevent any further damage or reinfection.
-The patient may need to continue using eye drops or other medications for several months or even years after the initial infection.
+It is likely that the patient will need to continue to use eye drops or other medications for several months or even years after the initial infection.
 The doctor may also recommend wearing special contact lenses or glasses to protect the eyes.